Britomart Station: Buses and ferries

 Britomart is a major interchange between trains, buses and ferries.
-It is the terminus for many bus routes, including the SkyBus services to and from Auckland Airport and the Northern Express NX1 route along the Northern Busway to and from Albany and the Hibiscus Coast.
+It is the terminus for many bus routes, including the Northern Express NX1 route along the Northern Busway to and from Albany and the Hibiscus Coast.
 The frequent CityLink bus service passes nearby on Queen and Customs Streets and the InnerLink bus services stop at Britomart.

 Other buses depart from stops on surrounding streets, some of which are up to a block away from the station.
 Until early 2016, buses arrived at and departed from Queen Street in front of the station building, but that portion of Queen Street is now permanently closed to vehicular traffic and is now a public plaza after an initial temporary closure for CRL tunneling works.

 Across Quay Street from the station is the Auckland Ferry Terminal, which is the main hub for Auckland's ferry system.
 There are ferry services to suburbs including Devonport, Birkenhead and Half Moon Bay, as well as to islands in the Hauraki Gulf such as Waiheke Island and Rangitoto Island.

+In popular culture

+In the mid-2000s, Britomart Station was featured in a large number of locally-produced music videos, which was attributed to the station's unique design.
+These included in music videos by artists Atlas, Dei Hamo, Fast Crew, and Greg Johnson.
+In 2023, American rapper Lil Uzi Vert included part of the station's above-ground skylights in a music video for song Red Moon.